schalkdaniel/linux-setup/README.md

 - To adjust the resolution use:
   - `xrandr --output eDP-1 --mode 1920x1090` for a specific resolution.
   - `xrandr --output eDP-1 --auto` for the maximal resolution.
+- Connect to wifi with `nmcli` (should be installed by default):
+  - `nmcli dev wifi` to show available connections
+  - `nmcli device wifi connect APname password XXXX` to connect with network